 Another 33 words(2 lines of text) are included under the topic Early Buttel Notables in all our PDF Extended History products.

 To escape the political and religious persecution within England at the time, many English families left for the various British colonies abroad.
 The voyage was extremely difficult, though, and the cramped, dank ships caused many to arrive in the New World diseased and starving.
 But for those who made it, the trip was most often worth it.
 Many of the families who arrived went on to make valuable contributions to the emerging nations of Canada and the United States.
 An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Buttel or a variant listed above:

-Buttel Settlers in the United States in the 18th Century
+Buttel Settlers in United States in the 18th Century

-Buttel Settlers in the United States in the 19th Century
+Buttel Settlers in United States in the 19th Century

 The Buttel Family Crest was acquired from the Houseofnames.com archives.
 The Buttel Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.